 Scenario 2.
-(Server Fetch and Client Render)
+(Server Fetch and Client Render):

 This approach relies on being able to intercept the media content before it is decoded and presented to the audio or display device.
 The compressed audio/video content is instead sent to the client where it is then decoded and presented locally.
-This advantage of this approach is that the decoding and presentation is offloaded to the client devices, saving CPU cycles on the server.
+The advantage of this approach is that the decoding and presentation is offloaded to the client devices, saving CPU cycles on the server.

 However, it also introduces some additional hardware and software requirements for the client.
 The client must be able to decode each format that it might receive.

 Scenario 3.
-(Client Fetching and Client Rendering)
+(Client Fetching and Client Rendering):

-Framework and platform
+Framework and platform:

-Desktop operating systems (Windows, Mac OS X, and Linux) provide multimedia frameworks that enable the faster and easier development of multimedia applications.
+Desktop operating systems (Windows, Mac OS X, and Linux) provide multimedia frameworks that enable the faster development of multimedia applications.
 This table lists some of the more popular multimedia frameworks.
 Each framework divides media processing into several stages and uses a pipelined-based architecture.